 - copy fast-food restaurants: In one study, food from fast-food restaurant chains were found to contain low levels of HCAs, which could be due to shorter cook time or to the fact that fast-food burgers are not often cooked "to order" and thus less likely to be overcooked.

 - pass on the gravy: Drippings and gravies made from meat can contain relatively high levels of HCAs.

-- microwave meat before you cook it: A quick 2-minute precook in the microwave can slash HCAs by 90%, according to some research.
-Pour off any liquids after microwaving to lower HCAs even more.
+- microwave meat before you cook it: A quick precook in the microwave before exposure to high temperatures can slash HCAs.

 Microwaves are another popular high-heat cooking method.
 Microwaves create their high heat by causing water molecules in the food to rotate, creating friction between molecules and quickly boosting the food's temperature.
 As long as your microwave is well-maintained and properly used, those microwaves pose no known health risk.